Majd-eddine-BEN-TAHAR/Udacity-Capstone---Travel-App/README.md

 My custom travel app helps you plan your trips.
 Simply enter the desired trip location &amp; date; My Custom Travel App will display the current weather or weather forecast depending on the trip date and an image of the location using information obtained from external APIs.

+## Extand Project
+Pull in an image for the country from Pixabay API when the entered location brings up no results.
 ​
 ## Get Up and Running

 Fork this repo, then clone it down to your computer or download it: